 Emeritus Principal Piano

-John Constable has been principal pianist of the London Sinfonietta since its formation and is now Emeritus Principal.
+John Constable was principal pianist of the London Sinfonietta since its formation and is now Emeritus Principal.
 He is also principal harpsichordist of the Academy of St. Martin in the Fields.
 He is a professor at the Royal College of Music, London.

 John has made a great many recital records of songs and chamber music including Tartini’s Devil’s Trill Sonata with Joshua Bell.
 He has also recorded with Dame Janet Baker, Stuart Burrows, Carole Farley, Jill Gomez, Heinz Holliger, Philip Langridge, Christopher Maltman, Felicity Palmer, Paul Silverthorne, Lucy Shelton and Adrian Thompson.